 Doug Evans, on the other hand, shows no signs of renouncing his handiwork.
-Interviewed by the In the Dark team the day following the bail hearing, Evans was defia
+Interviewed by the In the Dark team the day following the bail hearing, Evans was defiant.

 Thanks to In the Dark, Curtis Flowers now has thousands of supporters, most of whom are wondering why Doug Evans hasn’t been drummed out of office.
-Many would like to see Evans ensconced behind the bars of jail cell vacated by Curtis Flowers.
+Many would like to see Evans ensconced in the jail cell vacated by Curtis Flowers.

 It’s easy to underestimate the sheer horror a mass murder produces in a little town like Winona.
 Murder is rare in small rural communities and largely restricted to the poor end of town.
 But two of the victims in the 1996 murder were leading members of the white community: Bertha Tardy, the proprietor, and her business manager, Carmen Rigby.

 Another victim, Bobo Stewart, was a promising baseball prospect, just sixteen years old.
-Robert Golden, the fourth victim, was African American.
-A single crime wrapped an entire community in a blanket of grief and it fell to Doug Evans to produce a modicum of closure and justice.
+Robert Golden, the fourth victim, came from a respected African American family.
+A single crime wrapped an entire community in a blanket of grief and it fell to Doug Evans to produce a modicum of closure.